jpremmel/ParksLookup/README.md

 ## Description

-_The purpose of this project was to practice building an API with full CRUD (create, read, update, delete) functionality._
+_The purpose of this project was to practice building an API with full CRUD (create, read, update, and delete) functionality for state and national parks.
+Parks can be searched by name, location, terrain, and description._

 ## Setup/Installation Requirements